Houdini (software): Rendering

 Houdini is bundled with a production-class renderer, Mantra, which had many similarities to RenderMan in its scope and application in its initial incarnation.
 Micropolygon rendering is supported, allowing high-quality displacement operations as well as traditional scan-line and raytracing modes.
 Shaders are scriptable and composed in their VEX language, or by using VOPs; their node-based interface to programming VEX.
 Mantra (as does Houdini itself) also supports point-clouds, which can be similar in application as brickmaps in Renderman.
 This allows more complicated light interactions, such as sub-surface scattering and ambient occlusion, to be produced with lower computational overhead.
 Mantra can perform extremely fast volume rendering, and also physically based path-tracing – a technique which attempts to more accurately model the physical interactions of light and materials.

 TouchDesigner

 Derivative Inc. is a spin-off of Side Effects Software that markets a derivative of Houdini called TouchDesigner.
 Tailored toward real-time OpenGL-generated animation, it was used on rock group Rush's 30th-anniversary tour to produce dynamic graphics driven directly by the musicians.
 TouchDesigner was also used by Xite Labs (formerly V Squared Labs) to create live visuals for Amon Tobin's ISAM installation tour.

 Production

-The notable works in which Houdini was used include the 1997 Contact movie and more recent 2016 Zootopia.
+Notable works in which Houdini was used include the 1997 Contact movie and more recent 2016 Zootopia.